John Major: Chancellor of the Exchequer (1989–1990)

-The European Community's push for full Economic and Monetary Union (EMU) was another important factor in Major's time as Chancellor; in June 1990 he proposed that instead of a single European currency there could instead be a 'hard ECU', (Note: The European Currency Unit was a notional unit of account based on a weighted 'basket' of major European currencies.
-It was replaced with the physical Euro currency in 1999.) which different national currencies could compete against and, if the ECU was successful, could lead to a single currency.
+The European Community's push for full Economic and Monetary Union (EMU) was another important factor in Major's time as Chancellor; in June 1990 he proposed that instead of a single European currency there could be a 'hard ECU', (Note: The European Currency Unit was a notional unit of account based on a weighted 'basket' of major European currencies.
+It was replaced with the physical Euro currency in 1999.) against which different national currencies could compete and which, if the ECU was successful, could lead to a single currency.
 The move was seen as a wrecking tactic by France and Germany, especially when the increasingly Euro-sceptic Thatcher announced her outright opposition to EMU, and the idea was abandoned.
 More successfully, Major managed to get the new European Bank for Reconstruction and Development (EBRD) located in London.

-By early 1990, Major had become convinced that the best way to combat inflation and restore macroeconomic stability would be if the British pound were to join the European Exchange Rate Mechanism (ERM), and he and Douglas Hurd (Major's successor as Foreign Secretary) set about trying to convince a reluctant Thatcher to join it.
+By early 1990, entry into the European Exchange Rate Mechanism (ERM) was increasingly seen within government as a means of combating inflation and restoring macroeconomic stability.
+Major and Douglas Hurd (Major's successor as Foreign Secretary) set about trying to convince a reluctant Thatcher to join it.
 The move was supported by the Bank of England, the Treasury, most of the Cabinet, the Labour Party, several major business associations and much of the press.
 With the 'Lawson Boom' showing signs of running out of steam, exacerbated by rising oil prices following Iraq's invasion of Kuwait in August 1990, there were fears of a potential recession and pressure to cut interest rates.
 Thatcher finally agreed on 4 October, and Britain's entry into the ERM at a rate of DM 2.95 to £1.00 (with an agreed 6% floating 'band' either side) was announced the following day.
 An interest rate cut of 1% (from 15%) was also announced on the same day.